Where To Stay In Dublin for a First Time Trip: 6 Luxury Hotels Reviewed

 This post may contain affiliate links which means that I may earn a small commission, at no extra cost to you, for qualifying purchases.
 For more information, read our disclaimer.

-When it comes to places to stay in Dublin, there are a ton of options.
-It all depends on what you want to accomplish and enjoy during your visit.
-Do you want to unwind and be away from the crowd?
+Do you want to unwind and be away from the crowds?
 Perhaps you want to stay in a place with easy access to the nightlife?
 Maybe you want to be further away from touristy spots but close to public transport?
+Whether you’re looking for a luxury chain or a boutique hotel to stay in, I have you covered in this guide on where to stay in Dublin

 Please remember that prices obviously change all the time depending on your search criteria, where you search, time of booking and number of people etc. However, I searched for a double room for 2 adults, in two months’ time, so that I compare the prices for booking a room at each hotel in advance.

-THE GRESHAM
+THE RIU PLAZA THE GRESHAM

 23 O’Connell Street Upper, North City, Dublin, D01 C3W7